FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 To do this, we just need to:
 1. get the data type -> use 'parse()'
 2. get variable name -> read value of the next identifier token
-3. do this until there is no coma afterwards.
+3. do this until there is no comma afterwards.

 <details>